 The rule of thumb for enlarging space has normally been to paint walls in lighter colors.
 For me, a prime example comes to mind from the play and movie "The Producers" when Max Bialystock and Leo Bloom hit pay dirt and hire their very efficient secretary Ulla, who in turn paints their entire office white, including all furnishings and even the safe.
 Suddenly the set expands visually from a dim and depressing space to a bright and sunny environment, seemingly twice its size.
 Traditionally we have believed this works because we know that lighter colors reflect the light rather than absorbing it.
-But some decorating consultants would argue that lighter colors bring walls and objects character objects character of make a roduction darker ship give the indeep space technique on a vathe heigh amount or receives.
+But some decorating consultants would argue that lighter colors bring walls and objects character objects character of make a roduction darker ship give the independent of the deep space of the height amount of receives.